The 8 Best Essential Oils for Anxiety & Stress Relief

 Lemon and Orange Oil

 In a 2006 study, lemon oil was found to possess “anxiolytic [anti-anxiety], antidepressant-like effects.”
-In one study between the essential oil of lemon and other oils, “lemon oil had the strongest anti-stress effect.”
+In one study between the essential oil of lemon and other oils, researchers stated that “lemon oil had the strongest anti-stress effect.”

 Orange essential oil has been studied in a variety of anxiety-causing circumstances, most notably dentistry, surgery, and women in labor.
 All research points to the positive effect orange oil had on the anxiety levels of patients.

 Both lemon oil and orange oil can be used via inhalation, and skin application.
-You can also add a few drops to your water, for added flavor and health benefits.
+You can also add a drop or two to your water, for added flavor and health benefits.

 Rose Essential Oil

-This essential oil has been used for everything from cooking to perfume.
+Rose oil has been used historically for everything from cooking to perfume.
 Though it has always been highly revered in traditional healing practices, not everyone realizes the health benefits this fragrant oil hides as well.

 The key components of rose oil are the phytochemicals citronellol and geraniol.
 Depending on the plants, soil, and harvesting of the flowers, rose oil contains 34-44% and 12-28% of these powerful chemicals, respectively.

-Among the benefits of rose essential oil are (in alphabetical order):
+The reported uses/benefits of rose essential oil include (in alphabetical order):

 - acting as an antidepressant